Credit cards, savings accounts, student loans, oh my!

 Despite what you may hear on the news, student debt isn't scary- especially if you learn to manage it properly.
 Having student loans can teach you to be a responsible borrower, which can help improve your credit score and help when it comes to making big purchases, such as a car or house.
 The key is understanding exactly what you're getting yourself into, especially what different kinds of student loans can entail.

 Federal Loans.
 These loans are offered to students by the Federal Government as part of financial aid packages.
 Every student with a high school diploma is eligible for a federal loan, you just need to fill out the FAFSA.
-You can learn more about your options on our Federal Financial Aid page.

 Private Loans.
 These loans are offered by private banks and financial institutions.
 Interest rates and eligibility are based on your credit score, but you can apply and state a parent or guardian as a co-signer.
 Generally speaking, private loans tend to come with less generous repayment options and higher interest rates than federal loans, so make sure you research all of your options.
 Looking for more information?
 Check out 3 Basic but Crucial Things to Know About Student Loans from the New York Times and Forbes' 10 Things You Absolutely Need to Know About Student Loans.